Big banks are seeing a resilient US consumer

 All of those factors have been at play for the American consumer, who swipes credit and debit cards from the likes of JPMorgan, Bank of America, Citi (C) and others.

-"The big financials have a good lens into what the consumer is dong and not only if the consumer is spending but if the consumer is still borrowing," Liz Young, SoFi's head of investment strategy told Yahoo Finance Live.
+"The big financials have a good lens into what the consumer is doing and not only if the consumer is spending but if the consumer is still borrowing," Liz Young, SoFi's head of investment strategy told Yahoo Finance Live.
 "So what I heard generally speaking from them is that, absolutely, there's still an appetite to spend.
 However, there are consumers doing it on leverage, or credit.
 And so far, that is perfectly fine because everybody is still employed in a strong labor market and there's been wage growth."

 At Bank of America, that credit card data still remains positive.
 Consumer payment spend at Bank of America has totaled $2.1 trillion through the first six months of the year, the company said in its earnings release on Tuesday.
 That's a 5% increase from the spend during the same time period in 2022.

-"The consumer is still in a pretty healthy place," Bank of America CFO Alastair Borthwick said on the companny's earnings call on Tuesday.
+"The consumer is still in a pretty healthy place," Bank of America CFO Alastair Borthwick said on the company's earnings call on Tuesday.
 "You can see that in the unemployment statistics and you can see it in the it in the way that they're just continuing to spend a little bit more money year-over-year.
 So, I feel like we've been pretty consistent.
 The consumer's pretty resilient.
 That remains the case.
 And we're benefiting it from it right now in the card experience."

 When asked about overall feelings on the "state of the consumer" and consumers needing to use revolving credit, JPMorgan CFO Jeremy Barnum said it's not because account balances are dwindling.